 Make the most of your fruit and vegetable dollars.
 Choose fresh fruits and vegetables that are in season for the best quality and flavor.
 Stock up when the vegetables or fruits you use often are on sale, or when the large size bag is a better buy.
 For quick side dishes and less prep time, canned and frozen fruits and vegetables are convenient, easy to store and recipe ready.
 Purchase canned or frozen fruits and vegetables when they are on sale since they last a long time.

 Teach your child to love fruits and vegetables.
-Bring him grocery shopping and let him select a new fruit or vegetable to try.
-Cook together and show him child how to tear lettuce or add vegetable toppings to a pizza.
+Bring them grocery shopping and let them select a new fruit or vegetable to try.
+Cook together and show your child how to tear lettuce or add vegetable toppings to a pizza.
 Take fruit and veggie snacks with you on outings and keep cut up veggies in the refrigerator for ready-to-eat snacks.
-Let him child see you eating and enjoying fruits and vegetables for meals and snacks.
+Let your child see you eating and enjoying fruits and vegetables for meals and snacks.

 More Tips for Preparing Fruits & Veggies

 - WIChealth.org's Health eKitchen – an online library of recipes and videos for cooking with WIC foods